AdobeDocs/analytics.en/help/components/c-marketing-channels/mchannel-best-practices.md

 ![](assets/attribution.png)

-* Configuration of the dimensions Marketing Channel and Marketing Channel Detail establishes touchpoints to be evaluated, corresonding to each Marketing Channel Instance.
+* Configuration of the dimensions Marketing Channel and Marketing Channel Detail establishes touchpoints to be evaluated, corresponding to each Marketing Channel Instance.
 * For metric analysis, your organization should align on one or more attribution model/s.
 Save custom metrics with this model for easy reuse.
 * By default, data is allocated using Last Touch and the setting of the Visitor Engagement Period.
 Attribution IQ metric models offer greater control over the lookback windows and more variety, including [algorithmic attribution](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/attribution/algorithmic.html?lang=en#analysis-workspace).